ipni/go-naam/README.md

 ### Updating IPNS

 - The publisher creates a new IPNS record with different data for the IPNS name to resolve to.
-- The new IPNS record is published the same as before and announced to IPNS.
+- The new IPNS record is published the same as before and announced to IPNI.
 - Since the context ID and multhash key (IPNS name) are the same as previously, this results in only an update of the IPNS record, so there is no need to remove any previously published records.
+This means an IPNI removal advertisement is not needed for an update.

 ### Removing IPNS